Redocly/redocly-cli/.changeset/five-cougars-arrive.md

 ---

 Fixed an issue in the OpenAPI `spec` rule where `dependentSchemas` was parsed as an array.
-`dependentSchemas` is now correctly parsed as a map.
+It is now correctly parsed as a map.